ComradDoge/DogeEU4/README.md

 Setup
 - Mekong got one province from Khmer
+- Starting rulers for countries in Egypt and Levant
+- Mekong gets Khmer ideas

 UI
+- Fixed some macrobuilder elements causing a crash
+- Fixed macrobuilder top line going over some lines
 - Monument UI tweaked, can now actually read the text
 - Moved the Army/Navy text slightly better